roman-milk/roman-milk.github.io/jessicas-change-management.md

- ****** Jessica's Change Management Ch.
-11 ****** byCathartico© Whoops!
+===

+Whoops!
 I was standing in front of a bunch of horny college kids with a naked rack while another student gave me a wedgie like he was bullying a girl on the school yard.
 So demeaning!
 I had worked so hard to keep a bit of decency, but I had failed.

  "Ahahaha!
 Dumb slut!
 Ahahaha!"
 The fratsters roared with laughter when I reflexively tried to cover my naked bust with my hands.